fairyland-ocaml/fairyland-ocaml.github.io/src/libraries/argparse.md

 The inner layer data are wrapped into outer layer data `Core.Command.t` or `Cmdliner.Cmd.t` via packing function `Core.Command.basic` or `Cmdliner.Cmd.v`.
 A outer layer data is usually used for argparsing one command-line case.
 It is also composable and is used to group sub-commands. [`Core.Command.group`](https://v3.ocaml.org/p/core/latest/doc/Core/Command/index.html#val-group) takes `(string * Core.Command.t) list` and returns a `Core.Command.t`. [`Cmdlinder.Cmd.group`](https://erratique.ch/software/cmdliner/doc/Cmdliner/Cmd/index.html#val-group) takes `Cmdliner.Cmd.t list` and returns a `Cmdliner.Cmd.t`.

-Their diagrams are quite alike in the respective of our **four concepts**.
-I omit all the doc-related components to make it clear.
-A rectangle corespond to a type.
-A edge is a function that transforms datatype.
+Their diagrams are very alike in the respective of our **four concepts**.
+A rectangle corresponds to a type.
+An edge is a function that transforms datatype.
 A rounded rectangle is also a function but at an endpoint (It's rare.
 Only two driver functions and one `Arg.flag`).
 Four compositional datatypes `Param.t` `Command.t` `Term.t` `Cmd.t` should be in stacked rectangles (but here I just use a rectangle with double edges).
+I omit the doc-related components to make it clear.

 ```mermaid
 ---